HumanSignal/label-studio/docs/source/guide/frontend.md

 Default: `false`

-Flag fo labeling of tasks, if the flag is true then after submitting the next task will be called.
+Flag fo labeling of tasks, if the flag is true then after submitting the next task will be called from the backend.

 ## Callbacks